 Tools and Material List

 Dont want to tackle the job yourself?
 Fixing up the house?
 Find the best local carpenter.
-It is basically the same procedure as finding a reputable roofing contractor.
+The hiring process is basically the same procedure as finding a reputable roofing contractor.
 But if you are doing it yourself, gird yourself with these tools:

 2 drill bits, 1 for the screw into the subfloor, and 1 for the larger hole in the laminate

 Metal sleeve from Home Depot (less than $1.00) which can be found in the specialty hardware drawers.
 It is essentially a very short piece of pipe.
 For the laminate and pad that Mark installed, he purchased a 5/8 sleeve.

 Trackless Door Pivot Bracket Installation

 If you need woodworking tools, Rockler Woodworking and Hardware is the most reliable merchant out there, in my experience.

 Position the pivot bracket on the laminate floor and mark the location to drill the bottom hole for the pivot bracket.